Irish anti-immigration protests: Ashtown attack and protest

 On 20 January 2023, a group of men arrived at a migrant camp of 15 tents on the banks of the Tolka River in Ashtown, Dublin.
-They brought with them four dogs, including a German Shepard and a pit bull terrier, and they shouted at the migrants to "pack up and get out now".
+They brought with them four dogs, including a German Shepherd and a pit bull terrier, and they shouted at the migrants to "pack up and get out now".
 One was armed with a baseball bat, which witnesses allege was used to attack a Polish man who had been staying there since 2022.
 Kitty Holland, a journalist for The Irish Times alleges to have witnesses the attack.
 The man told the paper that his arm had been x-rayed and that "everything is okay".
 The migrants since abandoned the camp.
-The other migrants are from Croatia, Hungary, Portugal, India, and Scotland.
+The other migrants are from Croatia, Hungary, Portugal, India and Scotland.

-Ten days after the alleged attack, around 200 local residents, trade union members, and activists held a protest outside Ashtown railway station.
+Ten days after the alleged attack, around 200 local residents, trade union members and activists held a protest outside Ashtown railway station.
 Former TD Ruth Coppinger said that the attack does not represent the area and said people were "appalled" after learning of what organisers described as a "racist attack".
-Leo Varadkar also said it has the "has the feel and look of essentially a racist attack".
+Leo Varadkar also said it "has the feel and look of essentially a racist attack".
 People with Indian and Sudanese nationalities in the area have reported that they have become worried about their safety following the reports.
 Karen Dempsey, attending the protest on behalf of the group Dublin 15/7 who are against gender-related violence, alleged that the rationale for the attack was that rumours were spread that the migrants were violent against women.